 Overall, Fort Polk’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The overall education level of Fort Polk is somewhat higher than in the average US city of 21.84%: 27.53% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Fort Polk citizens is substantially higher than the typical US community, as 30.50% of adults in Fort Polk have at least a bachelor's degree.

-Fort Polk is a very ethnically-diverse town.
+Fort Polk is an extremely ethnically-diverse town.
 The people who call Fort Polk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Polk residents report their race to be White, followed by Black or African-American.
 Fort Polk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.42% of the town’s residents.
+People of Hispanic or Latino origin account for 18.06% of the town’s residents.
 Important ancestries of people in Fort Polk include Irish, English, Italian, and French .

 The most common language spoken in Fort Polk is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and French.